acquykhud/acquykhud.github.io/collections/_posts/2021-09-01-Flare-on-8-challenge-10.md

     Cpus[5].X0 = Cpus[5].Acc
 ```

-The pseudo-code above is very simple.
-It takes me few minutes to convert to python code:
+The pseudo-code above is pretty simple.
+It took me just a few minutes to convert to Python code:
 ```python
 arr = b''
 for i in range(3):